Daniel M. Buechlein: Retirement and legacy

 On September 21, 2011, Pope Benedict XVI accepted Buechlein's resignation as archbishop of Indianapolis for health reasons.
-Buechlein announced his plan to retire to the St. Meinrad Archabbey.
-In October 2012, Pope Benedict XVI named Archbishop Joseph Tobin as his successor; he was installed on December 3, 2012, in the cathedral.
+Buechlein announced his plan to retire to St. Meinrad Archabbey.
+In October 2012, Pope Benedict XVI named Archbishop Joseph Tobin as his successor; he was installed on December 3, 2012.

 Daniel M. Buechlein died on January 25, 2018, at the St. Meinrad Archabbey infirmary at age 79.